 If you’re interested in visiting the areas affected by Hurricane Katrina and the revitalization of those areas since the storm came through the city, then consider our Hurricane Katrina self-guided tour.

 Our tour is set up in such a way that it can be done in 2-3 hours by car and 5 hours by bike.

 There are 15 stops that cover everything from the Presbytere (which holds a permanent exhibit dedicated to Hurricane Katrina) to St. Claude Ave.

 Be sure to check out our other self-guided tours of New Orleans.

-A few things mentioned in other sections, such as attending a Pelicans basketball game or attending Tet Fest, are great night options.
+A few things mentioned in other sections such as attending a Pelicans basketball game or taking a dinner cruise are great night options.